Aktharnvdv/Facenet/README.md

-# Facenet
+# *Facenet*:

-Implementation of facenet for face recognition using triplet loss and MTCNN
+            Implementation of facenet for face recognition using triplet loss and MTCNN.

-# tensorflow
-# keras
-# MTCNN
+Files:

+        Res_Model.py